Skip to content

 For Julie Hoffman, North Dakota’s adoption services administrator, it was important to understand how their newer program was working so they could plan for future growth: “I really wanted something that would help us to strategically build the program and add services in a meaningful way.
 The assessment gave us the opportunity to evaluate what we were doing and how we were doing it, and develop a plan to move forward.”

-For April Edwards, the placement and permanency manager in Maryland, an assessment served as a logical continuation of the work she did as a fellow in the AdoptUSKids Minority Professional Leadership Development program.
+For April Edwards, the placement and permanency manager in Maryland, an assessment served as a logical continuation of the work she did as a fellow in the AdoptUSKids MPLD program.
 April had surveyed child welfare staff to gauge how well they understood available pre- and post-adoption services and educated staff about the supports available to families after adoption.
 She explained, “There was a resounding theme that we do good work before adoption finalization, but after finalization, we do a lukewarm handoff regarding service availability.”

 How did they engage stakeholders?